Chain Bridge Touring Caravan SiteNorthumberland

 Chainbridge Touring Caravan Site is a quiet country camping site with just 16 pitches, each large enough to comfortably accommodate caravan, awning and car.

 Hard standing pitches are topped with pea gravel.
-Electric hook up is optional on all pitches and most feature individual fresh water taps.
+Electric hook up is optional on all pitches and all feature individual fresh water taps.
 A grey waste disposal is available for motorhomes.

-Our amenities block was completed in 2011 with underfloor heating in the showers and washroom/WC’s.
+Our amenities block was refurbished in 2021 with underfloor heating in the showers and washroom/WC’s.
 Hairdryers are provided.

 Also in the amenities building are: